yato94/transport-nomad/TEAMS.md

 Team owners can invite users to their team:

 1. The `InviteTeamMember` action creates a new invitation record
-2. An email is sent to the invitee with a signed URL to accept the invitation
+2. An email is sent to the invitee with a signed URL to accept or decline the invitation
 3. Different email templates are used for existing users vs. new users
+4. For existing users, the email includes both "Accept Invitation & Switch Teams" and "Decline Invitation" buttons

 ### Accepting Invitations

-When a user clicks on an invitation link:
+When a user clicks on the "Accept Invitation" link:

 1. The `TeamInvitationController` handles the request
 2. If the user is not logged in:
    - The system checks if the email already exists in the database
-   - If the user exists, they are redirected to the login page with the invitation ID
+   - If the user exists, they are redirected to the login page with the invitation ID and action=accept
    - If the user doesn't exist, they are redirected to the registration page with the invitation ID
 3. For logged-in users:
-   - The system verifies that the invitation email matches the user's email
+   - The system shows a confirmation page asking if they want to switch teams
-   - The user is removed from all their current teams
+   - If they confirm, the user is removed from all their current teams
    - The user is added to the invited team
    - The user's current team is switched to the new team
    - The invitation is deleted

+### Declining Invitations

+When a user clicks on the "Decline Invitation" link:

+1. The `TeamInvitationController` handles the request
+2. If the user is not logged in:
+   - The system checks if the email already exists in the database
+   - If the user exists, they are redirected to the login page with the invitation ID and action=decline
+   - If the user doesn't exist, they are redirected to the registration page with the invitation ID
+3. For logged-in users:
+   - The system shows a confirmation page asking if they want to decline the invitation
+   - If they confirm, the invitation is deleted without changing their team membership
+   - The user remains in their current team

 ### Handling Invitations After Login

 When a user logs in with an invitation ID:

 1. The `HandleTeamInvitationAfterLogin` listener is triggered
-2. It checks if there's an invitation ID in the request
+2. It checks if there's an invitation ID and action parameter in the request
-3. If an invitation exists and belongs to the user:
+3. If the action is 'decline':
+   - The invitation is deleted without changing team membership
+   - A success message is shown to the user
+4. If the action is 'accept' or not specified:
    - The user is removed from all their current teams
    - The user is added to the invited team
    - The user's current team is switched to the new team